 Also, if an answer solved your problem please let us know that, it will help morale of whoever helped you.

 The user list is there to help you but it works best if you help it too.
-Give back to the GeoServer project and community by answering questions or pointing people towards other useful sources of information when you can: we will like you a lot (if instead we notice you make a lot of questions without ever helping out other people... well, not so much).
+Give back to the GeoServer project and community by answering questions or pointing people towards other useful sources of information when you can: we will like you a lot (if instead we notice you ask lots of questions without ever helping other people... well, not so much).

 Bug fixing works pretty much like answers on the mailing list: unless you have a support contract covering your needs you have to assume developers will look at the issue in their free time left besides work, family and their normal life, and will have to prioritize them based on the gravity.

-If you can develop in Java the best way to get the problem solved quickly is to participate in the solution and contribute a potential fix (with automated tests) to the rest of the community.
+If you can develop in Java the best way to get the problem solved quickly is to participate in the solution and contribute a potential fix (with automated tests) by making a pull request on GitHub.
 The more we are developing code, writing documentation and answering questions, the easier it will be to cover everybody's needs.

 We warmly recommend reading How to ask questions the smart way for more tips on how to get the most out of your user list membership.